bilenkonito/ArkanisOverlay/README.md

 ## ✨ Key User Features (MVP)

-- 🔍 **In-Game Search Tool**
+- **In-Game Search Tool**
-  Find general and commonly-needed game information fast — no more alt-tabbing to search websites.
+  — Find general and commonly-needed game information fast — no more alt-tabbing to search websites.

-- 📦 **Integrated Community Data**
+- **Integrated Community Data**
-  Seamlessly connected with [UEX](https://uexcorp.space) and other community tools to enrich in-game decision-making.
+  — Seamlessly connected with [UEX](https://uexcorp.space) and other community tools to enrich in-game decision-making.

+- **Automatic Startup**
+  — Launches automatically when you start Windows and Star Citizen, so you’re always ready to go.

 ## 🤝 Community Focus

 - 🧪 **Community-Driven Development**
-  Built in collaboration with players and devs who actively use and shape the tools.
+  — Built in collaboration with players and devs who actively use and shape the tools.

 ## 🖥️ Tech Stack

 - ⚙️ **WPF-Hosted Blazor App**
-  Built in C# using modern UI technologies for smooth performance and extensibility.
+  — Built in C# using modern UI technologies for smooth performance and simple extensibility.

 ---